oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ```
 :::

-Cyclic navigation properties (whose target type is identical or can be
+<a name="ExpandOptionlevels">Cyclic navigation properties (whose target type is identical or can be
 cast to its source type) can be recursively expanded using the special
 `$levels` option.
 The value of the `$levels` option is either a positive
 integer to specify the number of levels to expand, or the literal string
 `max` to specify the maximum expansion level supported by that service.
 A `$levels` option with a value of 1 specifies a single expand with no
-recursion.
+recursion.</a>

 ::: example
 Example 123: all employees with their manager, manager's manager, and